 Taylor uses Survey123 for ArcGIS for field data collection, such as reports of shoreline debris or presence of herring spawn, which it needs to report to regulators.
 It uses Collector for ArcGIS to update operational data about farm beds.
-The data are the status of various farms.
+The data are used to better evaluate the status of various farms.